Pompeo sees more North Korea talks, Seoul faces limits in mediator role

 WASHINGTON/SEOUL (Reuters) - U.S. Secretary of State Mike Pompeo said on Monday he was hopeful the United States would send a delegation to North Korea in the coming weeks, after a summit between President Donald Trump and North Korean leader Kim Jong Un ended with no deal.

-The leaders’ second summit last week in the Vietnamese capital Hanoi failed to produce any agreement or immediate plan for follow-up negotiations.
+The leaders’ second summit, held last week in the Vietnamese capital Hanoi, failed to produce any agreement or immediate plan for follow-up negotiations.

 “I am hopeful, although I have no commitment yet, that we will be back at it, that I’ll have a team in Pyongyang in the next couple weeks,” Pompeo told the Iowa Farm Bureau.

-“I’m continuing to work to find those places where there’s a shared interest,” he added.
+“I’m continuing to work to find those places where there’s a shared interest,” he said.

 The two sides gave different reasons for the abrupt end to the talks about denuclearization on the Korean peninsula.